salkin-mada/raspi-notes/README.md

 ## backup the sd card

-insert the sd card into a mac osx laptop and type
+* insert the sd card into a laptop/pc and type...

-`diskutil list`
+    - `diskutil list`

-verify that your sd card is mounted at /dev/disk2 and then do...
+* verify that your sd card is mounted at /dev/disk2 with:

-`sudo dd bs=4m if=/dev/rdisk2 of=/Users/asdf/Desktop/ting2backup20170525.img`
+    - sudo dd bs=4m if=/dev/rdisk2 of=/Users/asdf/Desktop/ting2backup20170525.img`

-with a 16gb card this process takes ~4.5min and it can easily be restored with <http://etcher.io>
+with a 16gb card this process takes a couple of minutes and it can easily be restored with <http://etcher.io>

 ## how to solve problems when mounting a usb drive: